sasilver75/obsidian/Direct Preference Optimization.md

 Skipping the mathematical manipulation from the paper, out plops the loss function that we want!
 Note that it doesn't have the letter $r$ in it -- there's no reward directly, so we don't have to train a reward model (the reward is still there, implicitly, though).
 ![[Pasted image 20240703112020.png]]
 - $\pi_{\theta}$ is the probability of a response ($y_w$ if a winning response, $y_l$ if a losing response), given a prompt input $x$.
 This comes from our language model.
-- See that we want to maximize the left term, and minimize the right term.
+- ==See that we want to maximize the left term, and minimize the right term.==
 - We have an expected value, because we're averaging over generated responses.
 - Why do we have a logarithm?
 When we see sums of logarithms, we like to see it as the logarithm of a product... where the numbers being multiplied are often between zero and one.
 ![[Pasted image 20240703123854.png]]